l84end/DECTMobileTwofactor/readme.md

 # DECTMobileTwofactor

-DECTMobileTwofactor is an app implementation for DECT-based two-factor authentication (2FA).
-This project provides a secure method for logging in using DECT (Digital Enhanced Cordless Telecommunications) technology.
+DECTMobileTwofactor is a DECT-based implementation of a two-factor authentication (2FA) application.
+This project provides a secure method of logging in using DECT (Digital Enhanced Cordless Telecommunications) technology.

 ## Features

-- Secure two-factor authentication using DECT
+- Secure two-factor authentication for Nextcloud
 - Easy integration with existing systems
 - User-friendly interface